 Born and educated in Great Britain, graduating from the Royal College of Art in 1966, I exhibited my sculpture in Europe, The United States and Japan before moving to The United States in 1968.
 I have taught at The Philadelphia College of Art, The University of Iowa, and The University of Kentucky, retiring from The University of Cincinnati in 2001.

-My interests are in geometry, and industrially developed and produced materials, as the subjects of sculpture.
+I'm interested in geometry, and industrially developed and produced materials, as the subjects of sculpture.
 This has motivated me to design my sculpture on the computer.
 I hope to fabricate more of these designs in the future, and taught on these methods before my retirement from The University of Cincinnati.

 London is a page showing my early post graduate and professional work in London beginning in 1964.